curzel-it/bit-therapy/docs/custompets.md

 Complete json files for all original species can be found [here](https://github.com/curzel-it/pet-therapy/tree/main/Species).

 ### Capabilities
-Capabilities are behaviors that can be attached to a Pet to manipulate its state on update - some names are pretty self-explanatory, such as `BounceOnLateralCollisions` or `FlipHorizontallyWhenGoingLeft`.
+Capabilities are behaviors that can be attached to a Pet to manipulate its state on update - some names are pretty self-explanatory, such as `BounceOnLateralCollisions`, `FlipHorizontallyWhenGoingLeft` or `Gravity`.

 While I recommend using the set of capabilities in the example above for most pets, not all species have the same capabilities:
 * Grumpy Cat has a special one called `GetsAngryWhenMeetingOtherCats`
 * Snails are missing `BounceOnLateralCollisions` and have a special one called `WallCrawler`, which is what makes them "crawl" along the borders of your screen
+* `RandomPlayformJumper` allows certain pets to "fly" to other windows on your screen

 ### Animations
 Animations are picked randomly from the list at a random interval.